junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 5661

-> in the matter proceeding subparagraph (A), by striking “may” and inserting “shall”;
+> in the matter preceding subparagraph (A), by striking “may” and inserting “shall”;

 | | |
 |---|---|